-- Preventive maintenance must be performed by authorized personnel at least once every 5000 hours of operation or once every 12 months, whichever comes first.
-The time to next preventive maintenance is displayed from the extended menu, SYSTEM STATUS/General window. - Service, repair and installation must only be performed by personnel authorized by the manufacturer. - Service and settings should only be used without a patient connected to the ventilator system.
+- Preventive maintenance must be performed by authorized personnel at least once a year or after every 5000 hours of operation.
+The time to next preventive maintenance is displayed from the extended menu, SYSTEM STATUS/General window. - Service, repair and installation must be performed by Maquet authorized personnel only. - Service and settings should only be used without a patient connected to the ventilator system.

-- All technical documentation is available for use by personnel authorized by the manufacturer. - Information regarding assembling the system or options to obtain a proper mechanical assembly is available from the manufacturer. - Original parts from the manufacturer must be used. - Disconnect the mains power cable from the outlet to isolate the ventilator system from mains power.
+- All technical documentation is available for use by Maquet authorized personnel. - Information regarding assembling the system or options to obtain a proper mechanical assembly is available from Maquet. - Original parts from Maquet must be used. - Disconnect the mains power cable from the outlet to isolate the ventilator system from mains power.